10 Scientific Distinctions It's Fun to Argue About [Daily 10]:

 Anything that contains a fertilized seed meant to carry on the genes of the plant — basically, an ovary — is a fruit.
 That includes tomatoes, berries, pineapples, grains (including corn) and nuts.
 We tend to be attracted to fruits because they often get a head-start in edibility.
 Plants disseminate their seeds by feeding their fruits to the right animals, and human botanists take over and make everything sweeter.
 Everything else on a plant is the stuff it does not want you to eat, including the leaves, and roots, and stem.
 These things are the vegetables, and we tend to want to eat them less, too.

-10 Scientific Distinctions It's Fun to Argue About 9.
-Kangaroos and Wallabies
+9. Kangaroos and Wallabies

 This is one of those questions that always bothered me just enough to make me pause while I thought about either kangaroos or wallabies, but never enough to actually look them up.
 I suspect many people are in my position, hence the ongoing mini-snafus about the terms.